BernieO/ncupgrade/README.md

 -bd | --backup-directory DIRECTORY
        Use directory DIRECTORY to store backups.
        If this option is not given, folder 'nextcloud_backups/' in script's directory is created and used.
+-h  | --help
+       Print version number and a short help text
 -sw | --stop-webserver WEBSERVER
+       Stop service WEBSERVER during upgrade with systemctl.
-       Stop webserver during upgrade.
-This is recommended by the documentation, because clients might behave unexpectedly, if they don't get a proper maintenance response due to missing/wrong endpoints during upgrade -z | --zip
+       This is recommended in the Nextcloud documentation, because clients might behave unexpectedly, if they don't get a proper maintenance response due to missing/wrong endpoints during upgrade.
+       Note that the script has to be run with root privileges to stop and start the webserver.
+-z  | --zip
        use zip to compress backup folder instead of creating a gzipped tarball (tar.gz)
 ```